oracle-livelabs/security/oci-kms/encrypt-resources/encrypt-resources.md

     ![Buckets](./images/buckets.png "Buckets")

-2. Create a bucket in the compartment we used to create the Vault by selecting the compartment and clicking **Create Bucket**.
+2. Create a bucket in the compartment "ocw23-OCI-Vault-HOL" by selecting the compartment on the left in the dropdown list, then by by clicking the **Create Bucket** button.

     ![Create bucket](./images/create-bucket.png "Create bucket")

-3. Name it by following same name convention: ocw23-OCI-bucket-001.
+3. Name it by following the name convention: **"ocw23-OCI-bucket-XXX"** where "XXX" is your student number.
 Select the option **Encrypt using customer-managed keys**.
 Once you select that option, new fields to be filled will appear.
 Select the previously created Vault and the encryption keys that you stored in this Vault.
 Then click **Create**.

     ![Bucket info](./images/bucket-info.png "Bucket info")